Grow Cannabis Seeds in Florida

 That said, in 2014 Florida State Legislature passed the Compassionate Use Act.
-While this act only allowed for low-THC cannabis to be sold and purchased by patients suffering from cancer and epilepsy, it was the first legal medical cannabis program in the state’s history.
+While this act only allowed for low-THC cannabis to be sold and purchased by patients suffering with specific medical conditions, it was the first legal medical cannabis program in the state’s history.

 Then, on November 8, 2016, Floridians voted “Yes” to Amendment 2, the Florida Maridcal Legalization Initiative.